Macalester College: Sustainability

 In 2009, Macalester opened Markim Hall, a LEED Platinum building that houses the school's Institute for Global Citizenship.
 The building uses 45% less water and 75% less energy than a typical Minnesota building.
 Macalester is planning to remodel its Music, Theater, and Art buildings and is designing them to Minnesota B3 Guidelines.

-Recent sustainability efforts have highlighted the intersection of social justice and climate change at Macalester as well as the potential conflict between its on-campus sustainability and its investments.
+Recent sustainability efforts have highlighted the intersection of social justice and climate change at Macalester, as well as the potential conflict between its on-campus sustainability and its investments.
 Since 2012, students have criticized the college for making significant endowment investments in fossil fuel companies, including direct investments in oil and gas private partnerships.
 The student organization Fossil Free Mac has led a campaign urging the college to divest from fossil fuel companies.
 The campaign initially proposed full endowment divestment from the top 200 publicly traded fossil fuel companies, which Macalester's Social Responsibility Committee rejected in 2015.
-In 2018, the Social Responsibility Committee unanimously approved a revised Fossil Free Mac proposal advocating a moratorium on the college's direct investment partnerships with oil and gas companies, which the board of trustees is considering.
-The divestment campaign has received significant support from the student body, student government, faculty, staff, and alumni.
+In 2018, the Social Responsibility Committee unanimously approved a revised Fossil Free Mac proposal advocating a moratorium on the college's direct investment partnerships with oil and gas companies, which the board of trustees considered.
+The divestment campaign had significant support from the student body, student government, faculty, staff, and alumni.
+In 2021, the Board of Trustees announced its decision to divest of all dedicated, publicly traded oil and gas assets and to adopt a college investment policy that prohibits new investments solely in oil and gas assets.

+"Imagine, Macalester", the college's strategic plan approved in 2022, has "Transforming our Physical Environment" as a core pillar, with environmental sustainability as a key aspect of that goal.
+Recent developments, including the construction of a residence hall powered by geothermal energy and solar panels, are steps toward the college's goal of decarbonization.
+The project will add Macalester to a growing list of institutions adopting geothermal energy to power their campuses.
+Macalester plans to expand geothermal power to existing buildings after the new hall is built.

 Academics

 Reputation and rankings

-In 2025, Washington Monthly ranked Macalester 4th among 190 liberal arts colleges in the U.S. based on its contribution to the public good as measured by social mobility, research, and promoting public service.
-U.S. News & World Report ranked Macalester the 28th-best liberal arts college in the U.S., 10th for "Best Undergraduate Teaching" and 31st for "Best Value" liberal arts college in 2025.
-Macalester ranked 24th out of 378 colleges in Niche's 2026 "Best Liberal Arts Colleges in America" and 26th on its "Best Small Colleges in America" list.
-Among other Niche rankings, Macalester received an A+ in academics and was named Minnesota's most diverse college.
+In 2026, Washington Monthly ranked Macalester 2nd on its Top 150 Schools in the Midwest list.
+U.S. News & World Report ranked Macalester the 25th-best private liberal arts college in the U.S., 9th for "Best Undergraduate Teaching" and 31st for "Best Value" liberal arts college in 2027.
+Macalester ranked 30th out of 182 colleges in Niche's 2027 "Best Liberal Arts Colleges in America" and 33rd on its "Best Small Colleges in America" list.
+Overall, Macalester received an A- grade from Niche's system.
 Money magazine selected Macalester as a "Best College" from a pool of over 2,400 as evaluated by quality of education, affordability, and outcomes.
 Macalester was named one of the Hidden Ivies based on academics, admissions process, financial aid, and student experience.
-Its 2024 graduates' most popular majors were: